graphql/graphql-spec/spec/Section 3 -- Type System.md

 to a meta-field.
 For example, `Business.__typename` is *not* a valid schema coordinate.

+Note: Unions members are not valid schema coordinates since they are references to existing types in the schema.
+This preserves the 1:1 mapping property of schema coordinates as stated above.

 Note: A {SchemaCoordinate} is not a definition within a GraphQL {Document}, but a separate standalone grammar, intended to be used by tools to reference types, fields, and other *schema element*s.
-For example as references within documentation, or as lookup keys in usage frequency tracking.
+Examples include: as references within documentation to refer to types and fields in a schema, a lookup key that can be used in logging tools to track how often particular fields are queried in production.

 **Semantics**